 In a recent post I showed you a Leopard 2 prototype and explained how the turret of this tank was a very special one since it could mount an overhead weapon system.
-In the summer of 2012 I visited the Wehrtechnische Studiensammlung in Koblenz, Germany on display there is the very weapon system that was designed to be mounted on this turret.
-During the Leopard 2 program, a total of two turrets T 05 and T 11 were constructed which were able to mount the Sekundärlafette (secondary weapon station).
-These turrets feature a circular cut out on the left side of the turret and are easily distinguished by the bulge that accompanies said cut out.
+In the summer of 2012 I visited the Wehrtechnische Studiensammlung in Koblenz, where the very weapon system that was designed to be mounted on this turret is on display.
+During the Leopard 2 program, a total of two turrets, numbers 5 and 11, had the ability to mount a Sekundärlafette (secondary weapon station).
+These turrets feature a circular cut out on the left side of the turret and are easily distinguished by the bulge that accompanies it.

 The weapon station carries a 20 mm Maschinen Kanone Rh-202 which was first conceived during the Kpz-70/MBT-70 project.
 The system was deemed to fill the gap between the 120 mm main armament and the coaxial 7.62 mm MG.
 The canon was aimed electrically by the commander.

 In the end, the station was not considered for series production, but the canon was adopted for other German AFVs such as the Marder and Luchs.
 With the changing role of tanks in modern combat operations, overhead weapon stations have gained favour again.
 Although not widely adopted, KMW has shown many upgrade routes for the Leopard 2 featuring the company’s own FLW remote weapon station such as the Leopard 2 PSO and 2A7+ UrbOps.